COVID-19 & Reactivation Planning

-Visit Cornell University's COVID-19 resource site for the latest information.
+Visit Cornell University's COVID-19 and Reactivation Planning site for the latest information.

 The College of Arts & Sciences is working in concert with University leadership to monitor the coronavirus pandemic and provide guidance and resources for students, faculty and staff within the College.
 The health, safety and well-being of our community is our highest priority.
 Important resources and news for our College community are included below for quick reference as well as an FAQ section for Arts & Sciences students.